 Let’s take a look at each of these in more detail:

-The first view focuses on Sections and Features, providing you with a detailed view of how both fit into a Release.
-This view presents features by default: toggle the button in the top toolbar to switch the view to Sections and gain a higher-level view.
+The first view focuses on Epics and Features, providing you with a detailed view of how both fit into a Release.
+This view presents features by default: toggle the button in the top toolbar to switch the view to Epics and gain a higher-level view.

 Roadmap View #2: OKRs